 Your rights and obligations as an IMRF member are governed by Article 7 of the Illinois Pension Code.
-The salary considered for pension purposes and the benefits paid cannot exceed the limits set by the Internal Revenue Code (see Sections 1-116, 1-117, 7-224 of the Illinois Pension Code).
+The salary considered for pension purposes and the benefits paid cannot exceed the limits set by the Illinois Pension Code.

 If you participate in the Sheriff's Law Enforcement Personnel (SLEP) plan or Elected County Official (ECO) plan, please contact IMRF for information describing these plans.